-Uranium exploration in the vicinity of the Hook Lake property has been reported since 1969.
-The region surrounding and including the current property has had a myriad of companies and surveys completed and reported since 1969.
-There have been several major conductive trends found on the property, including the Carter, Derkson and Patterson Lake conductors.
-Details of exploration with significant results in the area that cover a portion of the current property are as follows:
+Uranium exploration in the vicinity of the Hook-Carter property has been reported since 1969.
+Historically speaking, the region surrounding and including the current property has received exploration from a large number of companies.
+There have been several major conductive trends found on the Hook-Carter property and neighbouring properties, including the Carter, Derkson and Patterson Lake conductors.
+Details of exploration with significant results in the area that cover a portion of the current Hook-Carter property are as follows:

-An east-flanking zone of strong illitization was also observed.
-In 1997, UEM and Cameco completed Fixed Loop Time-Domain Electromagnetic (FLTEM) discovering several conductive trends, and follow-up boulder sampling was carried out.
+An east-flanking zone of strong illitization in sandstone boulders was also observed.
+In 1997, UEM Inc. and Cameco completed Fixed Loop Time-Domain Electromagnetic (FLTEM) and discovered several conductive trends, and follow-up boulder sampling was carried out.
 In 1998, the same companies completed additional ground EM surveys and a larger airborne GEOTEM survey.

-Certain of the Hook Lake claims were drill tested in 1999 with four drill holes, again in 2001 with one drill hole and in 2003 with one drill hole.
+Certain of the Hook-Carter claims were drill tested in 1999 by Cameco Corporation with four drill holes, again in 2001 with one drill hole, and in 2003 with one drill hole.

-The northern portion of the Hook Lake area was explored by the Nexgen Energy Corp. predecessor, Dejour Enterprises Ltd. and Titan Uranium Inc., between 2005 and 2010 with airborne EM, ground Fixed Loop EM, Moving Loop EM and DC Resistivity surveys.
+The northern portion of the Hook Lake area was explored by Dejour Enterprises Ltd. and Titan Uranium Inc. between 2005 and 2010 with airborne EM, ground fixed loop EM, moving loop EM and DC resistivity surveys.

-Two drill holes in 2006 tested historical conductors.
-The recent ground EM and resistivity surveys have not yet been drill tested.
+Targets developed from recent airborne, and ground EM and resistivity surveys have not yet been drill tested.